Teacher-student training improves accuracy and efficiency of machine learning interatomic potentials: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the United States Department of Energy (US DOE), Office of Science, Basic Energy Sciences, Chemical Sciences, Geosciences, and Biosciences Division under Triad National Security, LLC (‘Triad’) contract grant no. 89233218CNA000001 (FWP: LANLE3F2).
+This work was supported by the United States Department of Energy (US DOE), Office of Science, Basic Energy Sciences, Chemical Sciences, Geosciences, and Biosciences Division under Triad National Security, LLC (‘Triad’) contract grant no. 89233218CNA000001 (FWP: LANLE3F2, LANLE8AN).
 We acknowledge support from the Los Alamos National Laboratory (LANL) Directed Research and Development funds (LDRD).
 This research was performed in part at the Center for Nonlinear Studies (CNLS) at LANL.
-This research used resources provided by the Darwin testbed at LANL which is funded by the Computational Systems and Software Environments subprogram of LANL's Advanced Simulation and Computing program.
+This research used resources provided by the Los Alamos National Laboratory Institutional Computing Program and Darwin testbed at LANL which is funded by the Computational Systems and Software Environments subprogram of LANL's Advanced Simulation and Computing program.